Saeid Golkar

-Saeid Golkar (سعید گلکار) is an Iranian-American political scientist, Associate Professor at the University of Tennessee at Chattanooga, Senior Fellow at the Tony Blair Institute for Global Change, and Senior Policy Advisor at United Against Nuclear Iran (UANI).
-Golkar holds a Ph.D. in political science from the University of Tehran and has held research and teaching positions at leading U.S. universities, including Stanford and Northwestern.
-Golkar is regarded as one of the foremost scholars on the Basij and mechanisms of social control in Iran.
+Saeid Golkar (سعید گلکار) is an Iranian-American political scientist, and UC Foundation Associate Professor at the University of Tennessee at Chattanooga, Senior Fellow at the Tony Blair Institute for Global Change, and Senior Policy Advisor at United Against Nuclear Iran (UANI).

 Biography

-Saeid Golkar was born in Iran, where he completed his academic studies, including a Ph.D. in Political Science from the University of Tehran.
-In 2010, he immigrated to the United States and began his academic career, serving as a researcher and lecturer at leading universities such as Stanford and Northwestern.
-Later, he was appointed Associate Professor in the Department of Political Science at the University of Tennessee at Chattanooga.
-In addition, Golkar serves as a Senior Fellow at the Tony Blair Institute for Global Change and as a Senior Policy Advisor at United Against Nuclear Iran (UANI).
+Saeid Golkar was born in Iran, where he earned a Ph.D. in political science from the University of Tehran.
+In 2010, he immigrated to the United States and served as a professor and researcher at Stanford and Northwestern.
+Later, he was appointed associate professor in the Department of Political Science at the University of Tennessee at Chattanooga.

 Golkar previously served as a Visiting Fellow at The Washington Institute for Near East Policy.
-He published articles and analyses through the institute, primarily covering Iran’s internal politics, regional security, and the role of militias in the country.
+He has published articles covering post-revolutionary Iran through the institute.